hazarsnoussi/Transactional-Website-Project/README.md

 # Transactional-Website-Project
-Our project is going to be an Internship Tool intended to help  Students(consult and apply) and Companies(offering and selecting applicants) in the internship process.
+Our project is an Internship Tool intended to help  Students find internships and Companies to post internships.